FabricMC/community/docs/channels.md

 * `#player-support`: This is where you go if your game is crashing with Fabric installed — you can ask about help with specific mods, with Fabric itself, or just to try and figure out why your game isn't working.

 * `#general-discussion` & `#general-discussion-2`: Our off-topic community hangs out in these channels.
-These are **discussion channels**, which means that **they are not meant for dumping images, videos, memes, shitposts or other media**.
+These are **discussion channels**, which means that **they are not meant for dumping images, videos, memes, shitposts or other media** (although you can post media if it actually contributes to the current discussion, or is intended to start a new one).
 Please read the channel before you post, and try not to disrupt an ongoing conversation — if one of the channels is busy, you can always try the other one.

 * `#requests`: Use this channel to request ideas for new mods.
 Please note that **this channel is only suitable for serious requests**, not shitposts or jokes.
 Additionally, this channel is not meant for discussion — use `#requests-discussion` for that.